coady/graphique/README.md

 ### Performance
 Performance is dependent on the [ibis backend](https://ibis-project.org/backends/duckdb), which defaults to [duckdb](https://duckdb.org/).
 There are no internal Python loops.
 Scalars do not become Python types until serialized.

-[PyArrow](https://arrow.apache.org/docs/python/) is also used for partitioned dataset optimizations, and for any feature which ibis does not support.
+[PyArrow](https://arrow.apache.org/docs/python/) is also used for partitioned dataset optimizations.
 Table fields are lazily evaluated up until scalars are reached, and automatically cached as needed for multiple fields.

 ## Installation
 ```console